 The school is responsible for the welfare arrangements for many of our students who are under 18 years of age and have no family members in Australia.
 Those students requiring accommodation are placed with one of our experienced and responsible host families who warmly welcome the girls into their homes.
 We are in regular contact with the hosts to ensure that the quality of care and support is maintained.

 Our priority is to ensure that all international students have positive experiences while studying at Melbourne Girls’ College and that the quality of care and support assists them in integrating into the MGC school community, improving their understanding of Australian culture.

 MGC caters for international student enrolments from year 10 – 12.
 Applications must be made directly to the International Students Program, Department of Education and Training, Victorian Government Schools International Student Program: http://www.study.vic.gov.au/deecd/learn/student-programs/en/student-programs_home.cfm

 Students applying to Melbourne Girls’ College will need to demonstrate academic results in excess of 80% for the last two years of school.
+Students who achieve at least IELTS 5.5 (5.0 for each section) can come to mainstream school without 21-week English course in ELC.
 Selected students will be interviewed in English to gauge not only their level in English, but also their suitability to living and studying successfully away from home in a second language and vastly different cultural environment than their own.
 All international students are expected to participate in at least one extra-curricular activity, club, team, sport, etc, to help them integrate with and participate in the school community.